jomen93/jomen93/README.md

 ### 💻 Physicist and Data Scientist
 #### ⚽ Soccer and Music lover

+I'm Johan Méndez - a passionate Physicist turned Data Scientist with a love for soccer and music.
+My journey from the mysteries of the universe to the intricacies of data patterns has been nothing short of exhilarating.

 ---

-- 📉 I currently work as data scientist

-- 📚 I'm looking to collaborate in data science projects, meetups and all relate

-- 💬 Ask me about computational physics and data visualization.
-I'm passionate about this
+🔭 Currently Crafting Data Magic: As a Data Scientist, I dive deep into data to uncover insights that make a difference.
+My work revolves around transforming complex datasets into actionable strategies.

+🤝 Let's Collaborate: I'm on the lookout for opportunities to collaborate on data science projects and meetups.
+If you're passionate about computational physics, data visualization, or simply have an intriguing data challenge, I'm all ears.

+💡 Ask Me Anything: Got questions about computational physics or how to visually represent complex data?
+I'm here to share my knowledge and learn from others in the process.

 <br>